Sk0dz/AES-and-Square-Attack/README.md

 ## Created By

-Created by Victoria Martini, Quentin Bonnel and Paul Bureau under the supervision of Guilhem Castagnos, assistant professor of mathematics at the University of Bordeaux.
+Created by Victoria Martini, Quentin Bonnel and Paul Bureau under the supervision of Guilhem Castagnos, assistant professor in Mathematics at the University of Bordeaux.